 Children are learning French and Spanish so practise would be helpful!!

-Musical family that enjoy cycling, sailing, canoeing and river scrambling.
+Musical family that enjoy cycling, sailing, and canoeing.

 I am a horticultural tutor, teaching organics and environment, active in community garden projects and promote grow your own.
-Our field is 2 miles from our house on the way into town.
+Our field is 1.5 miles from our house on the way into town.
 People can camp/caravan at the field, where we have a composting loo and sink.
-People might be able to stay at the house, depending on how much space we have at the time.
-We always have a bike at the field, and it takes no time from there to get into town.
+People might be able to stay at the house, depending on how much space we have at the time as we do B&B. We always have a bike at the field, and it takes no time from there to get into town.

 More info about us can be found on the WWOOF Ireland site, or contact us for further details.